 Whenever individuals invest in a fixed deposit, they cannot withdraw money before maturity without charges in case of a financial emergency.
 Thus, there is another fixed deposit scheme called the MOD or Multi Option Deposit Scheme for such a situation.
-This scheme allows the depositor to withdraw money in multiples of Rs.1000.
-In this article, we will discuss in detail the SBI MOD Scheme (Multi Option Deposit Scheme)
+SBI MOD scheme allows the depositor to withdraw money in multiples of Rs.1000.

 What is SBI MOD Scheme?